Leaving a Gift in your Will

 A gift of any size can make a huge impact

-70% of our work is funded by the gifts our supporters leave in their Wills.
-If you can help, you can be confident that your gift will help horses to enjoy healthy lives for the significant future.
+Up to 65% of our work is funded by the gifts our supporters leave in Wills.
+If you can help, you can be confident that your gift will help horses live happily in the significant future.

 Amending your Will with a Codicil

-A codicil is a straightforward document that needs to be signed and witnessed in the same way as a Will.
-It allows you to make amendments to an existing will instead of completely re-writing an already written version.
+A Codicil is a straightforward document that needs to be signed and witnessed in the same way as a Will.
+It allows you to make amendments to an existing will instead of completely re-writing a current version.

 You must keep the Codicil with your Will at all times, but do not attach them together.